RasimSadikoglu/ZoomHelper/README.md

 * Add non-repetitive meetings
 * Support for other meeting apps
 * Auto-open when the meeting is close without any click.
 (It will run in the background, will constantly check the time)
-* May be some creative things with zoom api (I need to learn it)